Start Your Year With The Beach Boys

 Photograph by Russ Mackie at Brian's Home Studio, 1971

-Amazingly, The Beach Boys are still snagging new listeners over 60 years on – and in the most modern of venues.
-Due to Dennis Wilson's legendary album-closing well wishes from the group's 1964 Christmas Album going viral via SnapChat, “Auld Lang Syne (1991 Remix)” is UMG’s 7th-highest track (per creations) on Snap as of first week of January -- including UMG’s frontline releases.
-It’s undeniable at this point that this band will always find a way to impact and influence each new generation.
+Amazingly, The Beach Boys are still snagging new listeners over 60 years on—as Dennis Wilson’s legendary album-closing well wishes from the 1964 Christmas Album went viral on Snapchat, “Auld Lang Syne (1991 Remix)” is now one of UMG’s top tracks on Snap.

-Getting this music out to as large an audience as possible only makes the world a better place to be in.
+Getting this music out to as large an audience as possible only makes the world a better place.
 The more people hearing/thinking/feeling Beach Boys music means things are only getting better.
 That’s always been the case and hopefully always will be.

 Take the time to share The Beach Boys’ music with everyone you know in ‘24.